Robust PAC$^m$: Training Ensemble Models Under Misspecification and Outliers: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{Sec2}, we review the generalized logarithm function, the associated entropy and divergence measures.
-We also formally describe the learning set-up, providing the definition of model misspecification and introducing the contamination model under consideration.
+We also formally describe the learning setup, providing the definition of model misspecification and introducing the contamination model under consideration.
 After reviewing the standard free energy criterion and its multi-sample version proposed in \cite{morningstar2020pac}, we provide a toy example highlighting the shortcoming of these two learning criteria when the model class is misspecified and the training data contains outliers.
-Then, in Section \ref{Sec3}, we propose a novel robust free energy criterion that tackles both model misspecification and the presence of outliers, and that overcomes the limitations of the standard Bayesian learning rule.
-We theoretically analyze the proposed learning criterion, providing PAC-Bayesian guarantees for the ensemble model with respect to the contaminated and the in-distribution measures.
-Finally, in Section \ref{Sec4}, we provide regression and classification experiments to quantitatively and qualitatively measure the performance of the proposed learning criterion.
+Then, in Section \ref{Sec3}, we introduce the { $(m,t)$-robust Bayesian learning framework} that tackles both model misspecification and the presence of outliers, and that overcomes the limitations of the standard Bayesian learning rule.
+We theoretically analyze the proposed learning criterion, providing PAC-Bayesian guarantees for the ensemble model with respect to the contaminated and the in-distribution measures. { In Sec. \ref{sec:genBayes}, we introduce a generalized form of robust Bayesian learning that addresses also pior misspecification.} Finally, in Section \ref{Sec4}, we provide regression and classification experiments to quantitatively and qualitatively measure the performance of the proposed learning criterion.